 INTRO TO THE NASM PES STUDY MATERIALS

-Hey everybody and welcome to the ultimate free NASM Performance Enhancement Specialist study portal.
-Here, you will find a free study guide, practice test, flashcards, and other study tips.
+Hey everybody, and welcome to the ultimate free NASM Performance Enhancement Specialist study portal.
+You will find a free study guide, practice test, flashcards, and other study tips here.
 I highly recommend bookmarking this page for future reference.

 If you have not yet signed up for the NASM PES certification, receive a big discount here.

 Get your copy of the NASM PES exam cheat sheet.
-It helps immensely for studying for the exam.
+It helps immensely in studying for the exam.